Karnavati Express: Service

 As the average speed of the train is more than 55 km/h, its fare includes a Superfast surcharge.

 Traction

-Prior to Western Railways switching over to the AC system in February 2012, dual-traction WCAM-1 or WCAM-2/2P locos would haul the train.
+Prior to Western Railways switching over to the AC system in February 2012, dual-traction WCAM-1 or WCAM-2/2P and WAG-5H locos would haul the train.

-Since Western Railway has switched over to the AC system it is hauled from end to end by a Vadodara Loco Shed-based WAP-7 electric locomotive.
+Since Western Railway has switched over to the AC system it is hauled from end to end by a Vadodara Loco Shed-based WAP-5 / WAP-7 or Valsad Loco Shed-based WAP-4 electric locomotive.